-Take our simple allergies vs. cold quiz to learn the differences between cold and common allergy symptoms.
+If you’re unsure what’s causing your illness, you can take our simple cold or allergies quiz to learn the differences between cold and common allergy symptoms.

 - Allergies vs. Cold Quiz Can’t tell if you have a cold or allergies?
 Find out which one you might have to help get relief.
 Take this quiz, and muddle no more!

 - YES A thin, clear discharge is most likely a sign of allergies.